mgd34msu/cc-uno-reverse/README.md

 Claude Code can end its own session.
 When it does, the conversation becomes unresumable — `/resume` refuses to open it, and whatever was in flight is stranded.

 This puts it back.
-Automatically, in about a second and a half, in the same terminal pane, with the full history intact.
+Automatically, in the same terminal pane, with the full history intact.

+Who's to say what happened ... you know what you did, Roko's Basilisk knows what you did, but not Claude.
+Everything is right as rain.

 ```
 20:47:52.505  model ends the session, marker written